The PowerMac G5

 - OCZ Vertex 2

 Do your best to research SATA I compatibility!
 Power Mac G5s do use SATA I, but since it is older technology, some SSDs give unpredictable results.
 Try to figure out whether or not the drive is compatible with your G5.
 Read reviews, and search for other Power Mac users and their experience with the drive.
 If your new SSD is not “seen” by your Mac, try placing it in the upper or lower bays.
 Remove any other hard drives.
 Consider booting from another Mac to see if a later version of Leopard can see the drive.
+If all else fails, keep the receipt and return the drive.

 Recommended Setup Note: Most SSDs come with some portion of the drive already partitioned to keep performance nominal.
 You can add to this partition by leaving a portion of your SSD unformatted.
 In Disk Utility, for instance, create 2 partitions.
 One partition is for your OS.
 The other partition, usually around 10-15% of its total size, is left as unformatted space.
 For more details on the benefits of this, read this article.